 Test the data push task.

-Configure the parameters in the Select Table section.
+Configure the Select Table section.

-Datasource Type: Select Hologres.
+Data Source Type: Select Hologres.

 SELECT

-COUNT(1) AS "increse_queries"
+COUNT(1) AS "new_queries"

 FROM ( SELECT DISTINCT